International Institute of Refrigeration: Section C: Biology and Food Technology

 Commission C2 on Food Science and Engineering focuses on research and breakthrough technologies related to food science and engineering.
 The commission is key in hosting the IIR Sustainability and the Cold Chain Conference (ICCC), held internationally since 2010.
 In addition to the Cold Chain conferences and the IIR Congress, Commission C2 has also co-sponsored four other conferences in Macedonia, Spain, Croatia and Germany, and continues to reinforce its leading role at the heart of developments in food science and engineering.
-The commission was a very active member of the organization team for the 2011 IIR congress in Prague.

-IIR Commission C2 is composed of 38 experts from 20 IIR member countries.
 The commission is involved in various IIR Working Groups and innovative projects linked to the development of the food chain across the globe.

-The president of Commission C2 is Mr Alain Le Bail (ONIRIS).

 Section D: Storage and Transport

 Section D ON Storage and Transport of the IIR is involved in the controlled-temperature logistics and distribution of temperature-sensitive products, from foodstuffs to health products (medicines, vaccines, blood products, organs ...) from artwork to chemicals.

 It addresses all issues of equipment and solutions for a durable cold chain from the production or manufacture, to the consumption or use of these products.

 Section D thus covers the issues of storage, transportation by land, air or water, packaging, distribution and delivery of these products to the consumer, and the traceability of the cold chain.

 The Section is involved in warehouse and platform equipment, devices for temperature-controlled transport, coolants or cool packs, small coolers and refrigerated containers, chillers, refrigerated furnishings, refrigerated cabinets, climate chambers, refrigerators and freezers, but also to thermometers and temperature recorders.

 The cold chain involves many temperature ranges, both positive and negative, from -80 °C to + 63 °C.

-The president of Section D is Mr Richard Lawton (CRT Cambridge).